sosw/sosw/docs/installation.rst

     # python3 config_uploader.py
     # cd /var/app/sosw

-Please take your time to read more about :ref:`Config Sourse<Config_Sourse>` and find advanced examples in the guidelines of :ref:`Orchestrator`, :ref:`Scavenger` and :ref:`Scheduler`.
+Please take your time to read more about :ref:`Config Source<Config_Source>` and find advanced examples in the guidelines of :ref:`Orchestrator`, :ref:`Scavenger` and :ref:`Scheduler`.

 Create Scheduled Rules